viodotcom/kube-review/docs/reference.md

 The deploy component is a `bash` script that can be used to deploy a review environment.
 At it's core it's a simple script that will do all the necessary magic to get a review env running.
 Therefore, the `deploy` component is a command that is called every-time that an environment needs to created or updated.

-The basic flow of the components is, configure the correct kube context, create the namespace, create the resources, and test the installation.
-Depending on the use case, some other features might be used, like loading secrets, copying docker hub secrets or even running pre/post scripts.
+The basic flow of the components is, configure the correct kube context, create the resources, and test the installation.
+Depending on the use case, some other features might be used, like running pre/post scripts.

 ### Options